blackflux/lambda-rate-limiter/README.md

 Fast and efficient in-memory rate-limiter.
 No centralized storage (see below for reasoning).

 This rate limiter is designed for AWS Lambda and other serverless computing‎ alternatives, but is usable in any NodeJS project, regardless of whether a framework or vanilla code is used.
 It works great to prevent most common DOS attacks, but can also be used for simple rate limiting.
-However accuracy is not guaranteed in the second case (see below)
+However accuracy is not guaranteed in the second case (see below).

 Uses [lru-cache](https://www.npmjs.com/package/lru-cache) for storage.